kgavino/Exercising-functions-and-methods/part-2/README.md

 ###Creating Functions

-* [ ] create a function "compareVolumes" that takes two box objects as arguments, and logs the box with the greater volume.
+* [ ] create a function "compareVolumes" that takes two box objects as arguments, and returns the box with the greater volume.
+If they have the same volume, `return` the string "They have the same volume".

 * [ ] create a function "heavierBox" that takes two box objects as arguments, and returns the heavier box.
 If they weigh the same, `return` the string "They weigh the same".